Michael Dunn (American football): Miami Dolphins

 After the AAF suspended league operations eight weeks into its season, Dunn was signed by the Miami Dolphins on April 9, 2019.
-He was waived during final roster cuts on August 31, 2019.
+He was waived during final roster cuts on August 31.

 Seattle Dragons

-Dunn was drafted by the Seattle Dragons of the XFL in the sixth round of the second phase of the 2020 XFL Draft on October 15, 2019.
+Dunn was selected by the Seattle Dragons of the XFL in the sixth round of the second phase of the 2020 XFL draft on October 15, 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Cleveland Browns

 Dunn was signed by the Cleveland Browns on August 9, 2020.
-He was waived during final roster cuts on September 5, 2020, and signed to their practice squad the next day.
-Dunn was elevated to the active roster on November 14, November 21, November 28, and December 19 for the team's weeks 10, 11, 12, and 15 games against the Houston Texans, Philadelphia Eagles, Jacksonville Jaguars, and New York Giants, and reverted to the practice squad after each game.
-He was signed to the Browns' active roster on December 23, 2020.
+He was waived during final roster cuts on September 5, and signed to their practice squad the next day.
+Dunn was elevated to the active roster on November 14, November 21, November 28, and December 19 for the team's weeks 10, 11, 12, and 15 games against the Houston Texans, Philadelphia Eagles, Jaguars, and New York Giants, and reverted to the practice squad after each game.
+He was signed to the Browns' active roster on December 23.

 Dunn's first career start came on January 10, 2021, in the Browns' 48-37 playoff victory against the Pittsburgh Steelers.
 Dunn started after left guard Joel Bitonio tested positive for COVID-19.
 Dunn did not allow a single pressure in pass protection.
 On January 12, 2021, Dunn was placed on injured reserve.

 On August 31, 2021, Dunn was named in the Browns 53-man opening day roster for the 2021 season.

 The Browns placed an exclusive-rights free agent tender on Dunn on March 7, 2022.
 He was placed on injured reserve on November 19.

+On August 29, 2023, Dunn was released by the Browns and re-signed to the practice squad.
+He was promoted to the active roster on September 12.
+He was placed on injured reserve on October 17, with a calf injury.
+He was activated on November 18.

+On March 14, 2024, Dunn re-signed with the Browns.
+He was placed on the reserve/non-football illness list to start the season.
+He was activated on October 5.

+San Francisco 49ers

+On August 20, 2025, Dunn signed a one-year contract with the San Francisco 49ers.
+He was released on August 26 as part of final roster cuts.

+Los Angeles Chargers

+On September 30, 2025, Dunn signed with the Los Angeles Chargers' practice squad.
+He was released on October 7.